Neural-Dragon-AI/InfinipyRe/infinipy/logicalchain.md

 ### Reverse Iteration Over Actions
 - The algorithm iterates over the sequence in reverse, starting from the second-to-last action.

-### Independent Components and Conflict Detection
+### Conflict Detection and Consequence Update
-- For each action, it identifies the independent components of the current action's consequences (`C`) that are not already part of the **Global_Consequences_Backward**.
+- The algorithm first updates the global consequence by combining the current action's consequences (`C`) with the last state of the global consequences.
-- It checks each independent component for conflicts with the latest set of global prerequisites.
-If a conflict is found, an error indicating inconsistencies is raised.
+- It then checks for conflicts between the updated global consequences and the current action's prerequisites.
+If conflicts are found, an error indicating inconsistencies is raised.

-### Update Global Consequences and Prerequisites
+### Independent Components Calculation
-- The **New_Global_Consequence** is calculated by combining the latest global consequence with the current action's consequences.
+- After updating the global consequences, the algorithm calculates the independent components of the updated global consequence.
+These are new elements introduced by the current action that were not part of the previous global consequences.

-- This new global consequence is then prepended to **Global_Consequences_Backward**.
+### Update Global Prerequisites
-- **New_Global_Prerequisite** is calculated using the conflict detection operation between the **New_Global_Consequence** and the current action's prerequisites (`P`), and is prepended to **Global_Prerequisites_Backward**.
+- The global prerequisites are updated with these independent components if they are not already included.
+This step ensures that new prerequisites introduced by the action are properly accounted for in the overall prerequisites of the sequence.

 ### Final Output
 - After processing all actions in reverse order, the algorithm returns the sequence of global prerequisites and consequences when considered backward.
+This reflects the necessary conditions and outcomes to achieve the final goal when the sequence is traced from the end to the start.

 ## Integration of A* Algorithm in Logical Chain Processing